We bring team building to the next level.

 Of course, it’s not all fun and games.
 We take our work seriously and are committed to being a leader in providing the Calgary & area business community with professional, safe and well-organized events that encourage our values:

-We connect our local charity partners with local businesses to provide both financial and non-financial support and aid through our annual Charity Challenge and other charity initiatives.
+We connect our local charity partners with local businesses to provide both financial and non-financial support and aid through our annual Charity Challenge and other charity initiatives, and we strive to make every CCC event open and welcoming to all participants.

 It’s a fun way to get together with your team, make new connections, strengthen existing relationships and have a great time.